 Manolo the Butcher, on the other hand, pursues art through poetry or, more specifically, epic poetry.
 He bursts into Durrell’s office and demands the right to recite his epic on the sufferings of Rhodes under the heel of the Fascists.
 His defiant declamation of this long piece of doggerel is a masterpiece, if not of poetry then of pride and performance.

-In his turn, Durrell, several of whose poems I have learned by heart, shares in passing a couple of comments on poets and poetry.
+In his turn, Durrell, several of whose poems I have learned by heart, shares a couple of comments on poets and poetry.
 I found the first intriguing, though I don’t know if it holds true, and the second made me wonder if the same time-lapse can be usefully applied to other forms of creative revision.

 Writing poetry educates one into the nature of the game – which is humanity’s profoundest activity.
 In their star-dances the savages try to unit their lives to those of the heavenly bodies – to mix their quotidian rhythms into those great currents which keep the wheel of the universe turning.
 Poetry attempts to provide much the same sort of link between the muddled inner man with his temporal preoccupations and the uniform flow of the universe outside.
 Of course everyone is conscious of these impulses; but poets are the only people who do not drive them off.